Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Descendants of Jean-François RASSICOT (1765-c1797; René)

 Jean-François, called François, son of Jean-Baptiste dit Ratier Rassicot and Marie-Henriette Pothier of Île St.-Jean, born at Cherbourg, France, in June 1765, came to Louisiana with his widowed mother and two sisters aboard L'Amitié, the fifth of the Seven Ships, in 1785, which reached New Orleans in early November.
-François followed them to upper Bayou Lafourche, where he married Marie-Madeleine, daughter of fellow Acadian Antoine Boudreaux, in January 1787.
+François followed them to upper Bayou Lafourche, where he married Marie-Madeleine, daughter of fellow Acadians Antoine Boudreaux and Brigitte Apart, in January 1787.
 A native of Trigavou, near St.-Malo, Marie-Madeleine also had crossed to Louisiana aboard L'Amitié, so she and François may have known one another in France or met aboard ship.
 She died within days of their wedding, so she gave him no children.
-Francois remarried to Marie-Josèphe, daughter of fellow Pierre Robichaux, at Lafourche in June 1788 Marie-Josèphe was a native of St.-Suliac, near St.-Malo, and had crossed to Louisiana aboard Le St.-Rémi, the fourth of the Seven Ships.
-They settled on upper Bayou Lafourche.
+François remarried to Marie-Josèphe, daughter of fellow Acadians Pierre Robichaux and his second wife Anne Hébert, at Lafourche in June 1788.
+Marie-Josèphe was a native of St.-Suliac, near St.-Malo, and had crossed to Louisiana aboard Le St.-Rémi, the fourth of the Seven Ships.
+She and François settled on upper Bayou Lafourche.
 Their daughters married into the Bergeron, Bertrand, Gaubert, Guillon or Guillou, Richard, and Robichaux families and remained on Bayou Lafourche.
 François died at Assumption in c1797; he was only 32 years old.
 He fathered no sons.

 NON-ACADIAN FAMILIES in LOUISIANA